-Business associates must now comply with the administrative, technical, and physical safeguard requirements of the HIPAA Security Rule.
-110 Business associates must also implement security policies and procedures.
-111 Violation of the Security Rule obligations exposes the business associate to both civil and criminal penalties.
-112 Compliance with the Security Rule will in all likelihood be the most onerous and costly burden law firm business associates must undertake.
-There is no distinction based on the organizational size of the business associate, which means that a large law firm business associate and a solo practitioner business associate have the same hurdles to clear for compliance with the regulations, post-HITECH Act.
-While HIPAA allows policies and procedures for safeguarding PHI to take into account the nature and size of activities related to the PHI, simply having a small amount of PHI-related activity or being a small firm is no excuse for failing to establish these mandatory policies and procedures.
-113
+^{110.} HITECH Act § 13401(a), 42 U.S.C. § 17931(a) (2006); 45 C.F.R. §§ procedures.111 Violation of the Security Rule obligations exposes the business associate to both civil and criminal penalties.112 Compliance with the Security Rule will in all likelihood be the most onerous and costly burden law firm business associates must undertake.
+There is no distinction made based on the organizational size of the business associate, which means that a large law firm business associate and a solo practitioner business have the same hurdles to clear for compliance with HITECH.
+While HIPAA allows policies and procedures for safeguarding PHI to take into account the nature and size of activities related to the PHI, simply having a small amount of PHI-related activity or being a small firm is no excuse for failing to establish these mandatory policies and procedures.113